Ghostbusters (franchise): Comic books

 In the late 1980s, NOW Comics and Marvel UK published The Real Ghostbusters, comics based on the TV series of the same name.

 In May 2003, Sony signed an agreement with 88MPH Studios to work on a comic update of the Ghostbusters film, to be released later in the year.
 Ghostbusters: Legion saw the return of the four Ghostbusters and the principal cast from the film.
 Legion updated the series by setting the events of the first film in 2004, rather than 1984.
 Set six months after the Gozer incident, the series was designed to follow the Ghostbusters as their initial fame faded and they returned to the regular chore of busting ghosts on a daily basis.
 The series sees the team run ragged as a spate of supernatural crimes and other related occurrences plague the city, as well as contemplating the greater effects of their success beyond the immediate media attention.

 Manga publisher Tokyopop produced an original English-language manga around the same time the video game was announced.
 It was released in October 2008, under the title Ghostbusters: Ghost Busted.
 Taking place between the second film and the game, the manga featured a series of one-shot stories from several different artists and writers, as well as a subplot involving Jack Hardemeyer (from the second movie) and a vengeful army of ghosts attempting to get revenge on the Ghostbusters.

 IDW Publishing also released a comic book series based on the franchise.
 Their first series, Ghostbusters: The Other Side, was written by Keith Champagne, with art by Tom Nguyen.
 A second series was later released in 2009 as Ghostbusters: Displaced Aggression.
 A third series, Ghostbusters: Haunted Holidays was released in November 2010.
 From September 2011 through December 2012, IDW published an ongoing series that ran 16 issues, written by Erik Burnham with art by Dan Schoening and Luis Antonio Delgado.
 From February 2013 through September 2014, a new ongoing series titled The New Ghostbusters, also by Burnham, Schoening, and Delgado, ran 20 issues.

+In 2019, IDW published a 5 issue collection that saw The Ghostbusters & The Transformers crossover entitled Transformers Ghostbusters - Ghosts of Cybertron, where The Ghostbusters team up with The Autobots to fight ghosts of The Decepticons.

 For the occasion of the mutual 30-year anniversary of both franchises, IDW published a limited crossover series titled Teenage Mutant Ninja Turtles/Ghostbusters in 2014, featuring the IDW version of the Teenage Mutant Ninja Turtles joining forces with the comics Ghostbusters.
-The success of the series launched a sequel—Teenage Mutant Ninja Turtles/Ghostbusters 2—three years later, with an accompanying assortment of action figures blending the Turtles' and the Ghostbusters' physical features.
+The success of the series launched a sequel—Teenage Mutant Ninja Turtles/Ghostbusters 2—three years later, with an accompanying assortment of action figures blending the Turtles' and the Ghostbusters' physical features.Ghostbusters: Back in Town, a limited comic book series, was published in 2024 by Dark Horse Comics.
+The series is set between Ghostbusters: Afterlife and Ghostbusters: Frozen Empire.
+Ghostbusters: Dead Man's Chest, set between Ghostbusters: Back in Town and Ghostbusters: Frozen Empire, began releasing in 2025.